 How is a Platelet Lysate procedure performed?

-Platelet lysate procedures are performed very similarly to platelet-rich-plasma procedures.
-We first draw blood from the patient and then process the blood product to concentrate the platelets, much like we do for PRP.
+We first draw blood from the patient and then process the blood product to concentrate the platelets, much like we do for SCP.
 For PL, there is additional processing where we remove the outer layers (lyse) the platelets to expose the concentrated growth factors inside.
 Next, we filter this solution to remove any of the debris from the lysed platelets, and we are left with a pure growth factor rich serum that is highly anti-inflammatory and safe to be injected around the delicate nerves of our body.
 All of our procedures involving platelet lysate are performed in our AAAASF certified office based surgical suite using live x-ray and/or ultrasound imaging guidance.